initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 ## Actions:

-Actions represent events in the application.
+NgRx Actions represent events in the application.
 They may trigger a state transition or  trigger a side-effect in `NgRx Effect` services.

 ```typescript
 interface Action{